 - The last step in this process is to take the swaddle off completely.
-Most parents choose to use a sleep sack since babies this age still can't sleep with blankets.
-With the Dream Sleep Sack, you simply remove the wings.
-Baby is able to keep the weighted sleep sack they've used all along without having to get used to a different feeling of something new.
+Most parents choose to use a wearable weighted blanket.
+With the Dream Wearable Weighted Blanket, you simply remove the wings.
+Baby is able to keep the wearable weighted blanket they've used all along without having to get used to a different feeling of something new.

 2. Use the "Cold Turkey" Method to Unswaddle

 Once your baby shows signs that they should no longer be swaddled, you simply remove their swaddle.
-With the Dream Sleep Sack, that means removing the detachable wings and placing them in their sleep sack without the swaddle.
+With the Dream Wearable Weighted Blanket, that means removing the detachable wings and placing them in their wearable weighted blanket without the swaddle.
 There is no transition period.
 If you know your baby is truly ready to be unswaddled, this can be a simple and great way to handle the transition.
 That way, there is no grey area.